23rd June, 2022 – London UK

 Meanwhile, authorities monitoring Covid’s spread have also required more data from hotels — including guests’ contact details and health status.

-Thomas Magnuson, founder of Magnuson Hotels, an umbrella company for hundreds of independent establishments, says his company tries to take minimal information from guests as “sometimes, when you travel, you feel like it is the biggest data grab of all time”.
+Thomas Magnuson, founder of Magnuson Hotels, an umbrella company for hundreds of independent hotels, says his company tries to take minimal information from guests as “sometimes, when you travel, you feel like it is the biggest data grab of all time”.

 Hackers see international hotel chains, which process a huge volume of transactions, as easy pickings.
 Hotel groups also run valuable loyalty schemes with millions of members, who give up their data in order to earn points and improve their stay.